ChilloutVR-Team/docs/docs/cck/components/gravity-zone.md

 __Zone Shape -__

-A dropdown that defines the shape of the gravity zone. it has the following oprions:
+A dropdown that defines the shape of the gravity zone. it has the following options:

 - Box